ocaml/ocaml.org/data/tutorials/language/1ms_03_first_class_modules.md

 ```

 Here, the `database` argument can be used if we have to call other functions
-which need it as a first-class module argument (let's say a commit/rollback
+that need it as a first-class module argument (let's say a commit/rollback
 function).

 We have seen that OCaml modules can be seen as usual values.
 The database